RyanLamansky/dotnet-webassembly/README.md

 ## Development Status

-The `Module` class is feature-complete; it should be compatible with any "MVP"-level WASM file.
+The `WebAssembly.Module` class is feature-complete; it should be compatible with any "MVP"-level WASM file.

-The `Compile` class coverage of the "MVP"-level WebAssembly spec is still missing the following capabilities:
+The `WebAssembly.Runtime.Compile` class coverage of the "MVP"-level WebAssembly spec is still missing the following capabilities:

 * Import and export tables, needed for interoperable virtual functions.
-* Import delegates, needed to connect WASM files to each other, with the added benefit of making .NET usage more flexible.

 _Note that although delivering the above capabilities will enable this library to run any "MVP"-level WASM file, it's up to you to satisfy the application-specific imports._